(See also the American Gastroenterological Association's technical review and medical position statement on irritable bowel syndrome.)

 Symptoms and Signs

-IBS tends to begin in the teens and 20s, causing bouts of symptoms that recur at irregular periods.
+IBS tends to begin in adolescence and the 20s, causing bouts of symptoms that recur at irregular periods.
 Onset in late adult life is less common but not rare.
 Symptoms rarely rouse the sleeping patient.
 Symptoms are often triggered by food, particularly fats, or by stress.

 The Rome criteria are standardized symptom-based criteria for diagnosing IBS.
-The Rome criteria require the presence of abdominal pain or discomfort for at least 3 days/mo in the last 3 mo along with ≥2 of the following: (1) improvement with defecation, (2) onset (of each episode of discomfort) associated with a change in frequency of defecation, or (3) change in consistency of stool.
+The Rome criteria require the presence of abdominal pain or discomfort for at least 3 days/mo in the last 3 mo along with ≥ 2 of the following:

 Patients generally appear to be healthy.
 Palpation of the abdomen may reveal tenderness, particularly in the left lower quadrant, at times associated with a palpable, tender sigmoid.
 A digital rectal examination, including a test for occult blood, should be done on all patients.
 In women, a pelvic examination helps rule out ovarian tumors and cysts or endometriosis, which may mimic IBS.

-Additional studies (such as ultrasound, CT, barium enema x‑ray, upper GI esophagogastroduodenoscopy, and small-bowel x‑rays) should be undertaken only when there are other objective abnormalities.
+Additional studies (such as ultrasonography, CT, barium enema x-ray, upper GI esophagogastroduodenoscopy, and small-bowel x-rays) should be undertaken only when there are other objective abnormalities.
 Fecal fat excretion should be measured when there is a concern about steatorrhea.
 Testing for celiac disease and small-bowel x-rays are recommended when malabsorption is suspected.
-Testing for carbohydrate intolerance should be considered in appropriate circumstances.
+Testing for carbohydrate intolerance or small-bowel bacterial overgrowth should be considered in appropriate circumstances.

 Patients with IBS may subsequently develop additional GI disorders, and the clinician must not summarily dismiss their complaints.
 Changes in symptoms (eg, in the location, type, or intensity of pain; in bowel habits; in constipation and diarrhea) and new symptoms or complaints (eg, nocturnal diarrhea) may signal another disease process.
 Other symptoms that require investigation include fresh blood in the stool, weight loss, very severe abdominal pain or unusual abdominal distention, steatorrhea or noticeably foul-smelling stools, fever or chills, persistent vomiting, hematemesis, symptoms that wake the patient from sleep (eg, pain, the urge to defecate), and a steady progressive worsening of symptoms.
 Patients > 40 are more likely than younger patients to develop an intercurrent physiologic illness.